schonsnatan/SQL-Docker-ERP-Analysis/Readme.md

 This project showcases the power of SQL in performing advanced data analysis and deriving valuable business insights.
 By creating reusable SQL views, we can efficiently analyze revenue trends, customer spending patterns, and product performance.

+## Understanding the Northwind Database

+The Northwind database is a comprehensive dataset that mirrors the structure and functionality of an ERP system.

+It includes data related to orders, products, customers, and suppliers, providing a rich foundation for performing various business analyses.

+## The Importance of SQL Views for Future Analysis

+In this project, I have created multiple SQL views to streamline and enhance future analyses.
+SQL views are crucial because they:

+* Provide a simplified interface for complex queries.
+* Improve query performance by pre-processing complex joins and aggregations.

+By utilizing SQL views, businesses can:

+* Analyze revenue trends and identify key drivers of growth.
+* Monitor customer spending patterns and optimize marketing strategies.
+* Generate actionable insights to drive data-driven decision-making.

 ## SQL Views

 ### 1. View: Total Revenue 1997